hartwigmedical/hmftools/sv-linx/README.md

 ```

 ### Clustering of SVs into events
-LINX uses a clustering routine to classify events.
+Linx uses a clustering routine to classify events.
 All SVs within a sample are grouped into clusters in 7 steps:
 - Proximity clustering
 - Resolution of LINE clusters
 - LOH clustering